 Grann/Zwick couldn't understand that such is what "IMPOSSIBLE" means.
 Grann/Zwick for the defense.

 p 15 It explained why there had never been a motive for the crime.

 REPLY: No motive?!
 Get rid of the kids.
 They're bothering me.
 Just because Willingham denied it, doesn't mean that wasn't the motive.
 Have fathers "without motive" murdered their children?
 Or have father's with known, violent tendencies ever murdered their children?
 It's not uncommon for violent people to murder, with no motive.
 They're just mean.
 Grann?
 Motive?
 Grann, for the defense.

-Please refer to my page 6 REPLY, above.
+Refer to my page 6 REPLY, above.

-p 15 (Gerald) Hurst concluded that there was no evidence of arson, and that a man who had already lost his three children and spent twelve years in jail was about to be executed based on “junk science.”
+p 15 (Gerald) Hurst concluded that there was no evidence of arson, and that a man who had already lost his three children and spent twelve years in jail was about to be executed based upon “junk science.”

-REPLY: Of course there was evidence of arson.
+Of course there was evidence of arson.
 An accelerate was found in the front hall, under the door jam, with the hall fire connected to the fire in the children's room, the only two areas of the house where there was a fire.
 In addition, the large burn pattern on the floor in the children's room very much appears to be an accelerate fire, but an accelerate could not be found, but is a solid explanation for the burn pattern.
 Scientific identification of accelerates was much more difficult at the time of the fire, than it is today, as detailed.

 Remember "Without having visited the fire scene, Hurst says, it was IMPOSSIBLE to pinpoint the cause of the blaze."
 As Hurst admitted, he hasn't, ever, been able to exclude arson.